shoshievass/reopenmappingproject/README.md

 #### Deaths and cases in the US
-Time series of cumulative deaths and cases by MSA in the US: covid_case_death_jh.csv We download deaths and cases in the US from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, and aggregate county level information to MSA level.
+Time series of cumulative deaths and cases by MSA in the US: covid_case_death_jh.csv.
+We download deaths and cases in the US from COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, and aggregate county level information to MSA level.